 - Hand embroidery for very small batch simple specialty designs

 An embroidery machine creating a floral motif (left).
 An embroidered logo on jersey athletic shorts (right).

-We can offer bulk dying to custom Pantone colors, and offer both conventional and natural-dye options.
+We can offer bulk dyeing in custom Pantone colors.
 Minimums are typically 100 meters per color.

-If there’s a specific customization that you have in mind and aren’t seeing above, drop us a line at [email protected] or schedule a meeting with us if you’d like to chat through the process.
+If there’s a specific customization that you have in mind and aren’t seeing above, drop us a line at [email protected] if you’d like to chat through the process.
 You can also find more information on our website here.